buzzysin/buzzybot/README.md

 ##### (Almost) Automatic

-Because of [Injex]'s ability to read and register command files, any decorated command class is registered and immediately available for use.
+Because of [Injex][injex]'s ability to read and register command files, any decorated command class is registered and immediately available for use.
 The full power of this framework isn't even realised fully here! _(Yet?)_

 ##### Granular Protection